Importing soil and other growing medium

 Growing medium include soil, compost, manure or other solid substances that are used for the purpose of plant growth and propagation.

-If you want to import such products from non-EU countries, you need a phytosanitary certificate to accompany the product.
 In many cases, import is not allowed at all.
+If you want to import the products from non-EU countries, you need a phytosanitary certificate to accompany the product.
+For more information, please contact the Regulations Unit at the Swedish Board of Agriculture.

-If your firm commercially imports such products from non-EU countries, it must be registered at the Board of Agriculture.
+If your company commercially imports such products from non-EU countries, your company must be registered at the Swedish Board of Agriculture.
 For more information, please contact the Plant Control Unit at the Board of Agriculture.

-Import of animal by-products should not spread serious diseses to humans or animals.
+Import of animal by-products should not spread serious diseases to humans or animals.
 The rules are there to prevent this.

 You also need to make sure that the product is transported directly from the production plant in the exporting country to an approved production plant in Sweden.
 The restrictions do not apply to import of blended products, only partly made of animal by-products and ready to be used as organic fertilisers.

 Our Feed Quality Division can provide more information on the restrictions.